munificent/craftinginterpreters/book/strings.md

 ^code add-to-list (1 before, 1 after)

-Since this is a singly-linked list, the easiest place to insert it is as the head.
+Since this is a singly linked list, the easiest place to insert it is as the head.
 That way, we don't need to also store a pointer to the tail and keep it updated.